FarFetchd/clickitongue/README.md

 If you want to click any windows belonging to run-as-admin programs, you'll have to run clickitongue.exe as admin.
 (But that should be rare).

+# Installing on OSX

+`brew install portaudio fftw cliclick`, and then in the clickitongue directory run `./build.sh osx.ccbuildfile`.
+After that, `./clickitongue` to run.

 # Usage